library(rnaturalearth)

 The ggmap

-package lets you use Google Maps and other similar maps as a basemap.
+package lets you use Google Maps, and and other similar maps as a basemap, including satellite imagery.

 ggmap

 can use maps and satellite image from Google, but you need to register for an API key.
-You shouldn’t be charged unless you make a lot of maps (more than 20000 per month).
+You shouldn’t be charged unless you make a lot of maps (thousands per month).

 library(ggmap)